 Page creation method

 Developing a website with insecure code means there are more potential vulnerabilities to exploit.
-Scout locates where out of date code languages and vulnerable components in your application exist helping you ensure a secure release and reduce cyber risks
+Scout detects out of date code language and vulnerable components in your application helping you ensure a secure release and reduce cyber risks

 Degree of distribution